-The Student Information Desk area is regularly monitored during the Academy day and should be locked if unsupervised.
+The first aid room is regularly monitored during the Academy day and should be locked if unsupervised.
 If the room is also dual used for administering medication and first aid treatment, then an unlocked room should be used providing that prescribed medication and student files are in a locked cabinet.
 First aid supplies and emergency medication must always be readily available.